Nala (The Lion King)

 Nala is a fictional character in Disney's The Lion King franchise.
-Introduced in The Lion King (1994), Nala subsequently appears as a less prominent character in The Lion King II: Simba's Pride (1998) and The Lion King 1½ (2004), and serves as a recurring character in The Lion Guard (2015–2019) television series.
+Introduced in The Lion King (1994), Nala subsequently appears as a less prominent character in The Lion King II: Simba's Pride (1998) and The Lion King 1½ (2004), and as a recurring character in The Lion Guard (2015–2019) television series.
 In the original animated film trilogy, the adult Nala is voiced by American actress Moira Kelly.
 Young Nala's speaking voice in the original film is provided by actress Niketa Calame, while singers Laura Williams and Sally Dworsky provide the singing voices of young and adult Nala respectively.
 Nala is introduced as the daughter of an unnamed lion and Sarafina, the best friend of Simba, and ultimately becomes his wife as well as the daughter-in-law of Mufasa and Sarabi and the niece-in-law of Scar by the end of The Lion King.
 Nala becomes Simba's wife as well as his Queen Consort.
 Nala is also the mother of Kiara and Kion, and in The Lion King: Six New Adventures, she is the mother of Kopa.

 Several years after Simba's uncle Scar has killed Simba's father Mufasa and taken the throne, Nala desperately ventures into the jungle to find help.
-Upon unexpectedly reuniting with an young adult Simba, whom she had long since been tricked by Scar into presuming dead, Nala encourages him to return to Pride Rock, overthrow his uncle and ultimately become king.
+Upon unexpectedly reuniting with a young adult Simba, whom she had long since been tricked by Scar into presuming dead, Nala encourages him to return to Pride Rock, overthrow his uncle and ultimately become king.
 As Simba's queen, Nala has a son, Kopa, an adventurous cub in The Lion King: Six New Adventures, a daughter, Kiara, whose story is explored in The Lion King: Simba's Pride and another son named Kion, who serves as the protagonist of The Lion Guard.

 Nala is the most significant female character in The Lion King.
 As the film was inspired by William Shakespeare's tragedy Hamlet, Nala is considered to be The Lion Kings equivalent of Hamlet's love interest Ophelia, although differences remain between the two characters.
 Many early concepts first developed for Nala were eventually abandoned, including a brother and father for the character, as well as her being romantically pursued by Scar.
 While critical reception towards Nala has been generally mixed, Kelly's vocal performance has been praised.

 Nala appears in the Broadway musical adaptation of the film, first played by singer Heather Headley.
 The character also appears in the television series, with Gabrielle Union replacing Kelly as the voice of Nala.
 Beyoncé and Shahadi Wright Joseph voice the character in the 2019 CGI live adaptation of the original film directed by Jon Favreau.